har-nick/BandKit/README.md

 ## Installation

 For now, artifacts are available through Github Packages.

-For installation support, see the [Github Packages documentation](https://docs.github.com/en/packages).
+For guidance on installation, see the [Github Packages documentation](https://docs.github.com/en/packages).

 ## Usage

-Common functions can be accessed through the `BandKit` object. exposed by the library.
+Common functions can be accessed through the `BandKit` object exposed by the library.

 ## Upcoming Features